p8952/p8952.github.io.old/_posts/2014-04-22-vmware-esxi-memory-limit.markdown

 categories: vmware
 ---

-VMware's ESXi 5.5 increases the minimum memory requirement from 4GB to 8GB, their own System Requirements document stating that:
+VMware's ESXi 5.5 increases the recommend memory requirement from 4GB to 8GB, their own System Requirements document stating that:

 "You have 4GB RAM.
 This is the minimum required to install ESXi 5.5.
 Provide at